dzackgarza/qual-wiki/30_Complex Analysis/040_Residues/030_Exercises_Integrals.md

 \qty{\int_{\gamma_1} + \int_{\gamma_2}}f = -2I'
 .\]

-Note -- we'll want the contour about infinity to be oriented counterclockwise with respect to $z=\infty$, so we should reverse the orientation of $\Gamma$ to get a total contribution to $2I$ instead.
+Note -- we'll want the contour to actually be positively oriented with respect to $z=\infty$, so we should reverse the orientation of $\Gamma$ to get a total contribution to $2I$ instead.

 The contribution from the small circles: parameterize the first as $-1 + R e^{2\pi i t}$, then